 Buccal Fat Reduction Surgery: Treatment Details

 Dr. Fishman starts the buccal fat reduction procedure by anesthetizing the tissues of the cheeks and ensuring your comfort.
-She then makes a small incision on the inside of the cheek and carefully dissects and removes the unwanted fat to sculpt the cheek, then using absorbable stitches to close the incisions.
+Most commonly, she performs the procedure with the help of ProNox (or laughing gas) and injectable local anesthetic in the office; occasionally, buccal fat pad reduction is combined with facelift surgery.
+After numbing the tissues, Dr. Fishman makes a small incision on the inside of the cheek and carefully dissects and removes the unwanted fat to sculpt the cheek, then using absorbable stitches to close the cheek incision.
 Dr. Fishman performs this outpatient procedure in the office and under local anesthesia, or in the operating room and in combination with other procedures, such as rhinoplasty or blepharoplasty.

 Contact us today to learn more about buccal fat reduction or bichectomy surgery.

 - You should expect some swelling, bruising, numbness and discomfort in the cheeks.

 - Cool compresses and oral pain medication should manage your discomfort.

 - Cheek swelling resolves over several weeks post-treatment, as the cheeks heal.

 - You are encouraged to rest at night with your head elevated for a few weeks.